lnbits/lnbits/docs/guide/faq.md

 # FAQ - Frequently Asked Questions

 ## Install options
-<p>LNbits is not a node management software but a lightning only accounting system on top of a funding source.</p>
+<p>LNbits is not a node management software but a ⚡️LN only accounting system on top of a funding source.</p>

 <details><summary>Funding my LNbits wallet from my node doesnt work.</summary>
 <p>You will need to edit the lnd.conf file for this.
 The parameter to be included are:</p>